Outreach & Mentoring

 Our Wrap-Around Approach

-We also serve as advocates and liaisons to help returning citizens connect with vital reentry services, like establishing a new identification or driver’s license, developing financial literacy, and addressing immediate healthcare needs.
+We also serve as advocates and liaisons to help returning citizens connect with vital reentry services, such as obtaining a new state ID or driver’s license, developing financial literacy skills, creating a work schedule, and addressing immediate healthcare needs.

 Contact Us

-Contact us to learn more about our Outreach & Mentoring program, how we can partner with your organization, or how to become a volunteer.
+Contact us to learn more about our Outreach & Mentoring program and how to become a volunteer.